reactgraphqlacademy/graphql-api-training/README.md

 - [ ] Bonus exercise 4.2.
 There are some commented out [mongoose virtuals](https://mongoosejs.com/docs/tutorials/virtuals.html#your-first-virtual) in `src/db/models/discount.js` and `src/db/models/training.js`.
 Among other things, they return the `__typename` for each object.
 Uncomment the virtuals on each model.
 Your task is to simplify the implementation of the `__resolveType` function in the `Node` field of the `Query` type using the `__typename` virtual from the model.

 * [ ] Bonus exercise 4.3.
-What's best, A) to override the resolver of the field `id` for the `Training` using the function `toGlobalId`, or B) to use the following virtual instead?
+What's best, A) to override the resolver of the field `id` for the `Training` type using the function `toGlobalId`, or B) to use the following virtual instead?
 You can uncomment the follwing virtual in `src/db/models/training.js`, try, and think about it.

 ```JavaScript
 TrainingSchema.virtual("id").get(function() {